Paleozoic: Devonian Period

-The Devonian spanned from 419–359 million years ago.
+The Devonian spanned from 419 to 359 million years ago.
 Also known as "The Age of the Fish", the Devonian featured a huge diversification of fish, including armored fish like Dunkleosteus and lobe-finned fish which eventually evolved into the first tetrapods.
-On land, plant groups diversified incredibly in an event known as the Devonian explosion when plants made lignin allowing taller growth and vascular tissue: the first trees evolved, as well as seeds.
-This event also diversified arthropod life, by providing them new habitats.
-The first amphibians also evolved, and the fish were now at the top of the food chain.
-Near the end of the Devonian, 70% of all species became extinct in an event known as the Late Devonian extinction, which was the Earth's second Phanerozoic mass extinction event.
+On land, plant groups diversified rapidly in an event known as the Devonian explosion when plants made lignin, leading to taller growth and vascular tissue; the first trees and seeds evolved.
+These new habitats led to greater arthropod diversification.
+The first amphibians appeared and fish occupied the top of the food chain.
+Earth's second Phanerozoic mass extinction event (a group of several smaller extinction events), the Late Devonian extinction, ended 70% of existing species.

 Carboniferous Period

-The Carboniferous spanned from 359–299 million years ago.
+The Carboniferous is named after the large coal deposits laid down during the period.
+It spanned from 359 to 299 million years ago.
 During this time, average global temperatures were exceedingly high; the early Carboniferous averaged at about 20 degrees Celsius (but cooled to 10 °C during the Middle Carboniferous).
-Tropical swamps dominated the Earth, and the lignin stiffened trees grew to greater heights and number.
-As the bacteria and fungi capable of eating the lignin had not yet evolved, their remains were left buried, which created much of the carbon that became the coal deposits of today (hence the name "Carboniferous").
-Perhaps the most important evolutionary development of the time was the evolution of amniotic eggs, which allowed amphibians to move farther inland and remain the dominant vertebrates for the duration of this period.
+An important evolutionary development of the time was the evolution of amniotic eggs, which allowed amphibians to move farther inland and remain the dominant vertebrates for the duration of this period.
 Also, the first reptiles and synapsids evolved in the swamps.
 Throughout the Carboniferous, there was a cooling trend, which led to the Permo-Carboniferous glaciation or the Carboniferous Rainforest Collapse.
 Gondwana was glaciated as much of it was situated around the south pole.

 Permian Period

-The Permian spanned from 299–252 million years ago and was the last period of the Paleozoic Era.
-At the beginning of this period, all continents joined together to form the supercontinent Pangaea, which was encircled by one ocean called Panthalassa.
+The Permian spanned from 299 to 252 million years ago and was the last period of the Paleozoic Era.
+At the beginning of this period, all continents joined to form the supercontinent Pangaea, which was encircled by one ocean called Panthalassa.
 The land mass was very dry during this time, with harsh seasons, as the climate of the interior of Pangaea was not regulated by large bodies of water.
 Diapsids and synapsids flourished in the new dry climate.
 Creatures such as Dimetrodon and Edaphosaurus ruled the new continent.
 The first conifers evolved, and dominated the terrestrial landscape.
 Near the end of the Permian, however, Pangaea grew drier.
 The interior was desert, and new taxa such as Scutosaurus and Gorgonopsids filled it.
 Eventually they disappeared, along with 95% of all life on Earth, in a cataclysm known as "The Great Dying", the third and most severe Phanerozoic mass extinction.